Stephen-Seo/AnotherAURHelper/docs/setup_lxc.md

     The `signing_gpg_key_fp = ...` option ensures the correct signing key is used.
 You can use `GNUPGHOME=/home/build/signing_gpg gpg -K` to get your signing key's fingerprint to put in here.

+!!! note
+    The `persistent_state_db = ...` option ensures that the per-package-option
+    `hash_compare_PKGBUILD` doesn't skip a PKGBUILD that hasn't been explicitly trusted.
+Also note this is a fairly new feature that may still be only in the dev branch of AnotherAURHelper's repository.

 Create some necessary directories.